cxkai2008/DataScienceTools/README.md

 * isDT: "True" means using decision tree model, else using random forest model
 * test_size: the proportion of input dataset used for testing
 * handle_unbalance: whether or not handle unbalanced dataset using handle_unbalanced_dataset
-* folder_path: the path used for storing ".dot" files
+* folder_path: the path used for storing ".dot" files,e.g. '/abc/abc/'
 * readList: the list of features required to be printed in bad predicting cases
 * DTdenotion: The title of plot of decision tree model
 * isplot: whether or not plot for decision tree model and random forest model